MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-external-data-sources.md

 ### Create a custom entity in PowerApps
 Entities are used to model and manage business data.
 CDS has two types of entities:
 -	[Standard entities that are used by default](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/customer-service-entities) (CSI uses these)
--	[Custom-created entities](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/create-edit-entities-portal) that you can make (you’ll need to create one of these to use an external data source)
+-	[Custom-created entities](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/create-edit-entities-portal) that you can make (you’ll need to create one of these to use external data sources)

 This section will show you how to create a custom entity that you can use to import data from an external source.

 >[!NOTE]
 >You will need a database in your PowerApps account, where you have a security role of either a System Administrator or System Customizer to create custom entities.
+You can read more about how to do this in the [database security topic for Power Platform](power-platform/admin/database-security).

 To create a custom entity:
 1. In the [PowerApps Portal](https://make.powerapps.com/), select **Data**, then **Entities** in the navigation pane.